Constant Thinking

 Blog renovations (again)

+A long time ago (2017), I wrote about modernizing my blog’s infrastructure.
+Guess, what: Time to modernize again!
 Back then, I migrated from Drupal to a self-written, Jekyll-inspired static site generator written in Python (my current language of choice for most projects).
-I spent the majority of the time …
+I spent the majority of th…

 A big, friendly, sign that says 'Hola'.